Skip to main content?

 In 2019, Equalize Health expanded ReMotion to ROMP (Range of Motion Project) so they could focus on addressing the health inequities impacting maternal and newborn health.
 They have used their expertise to address the leading causes of maternal and premature newborn death globally: postpartum hemorrhage and newborn respiratory distress.

-We had a chance to catch up with Equalize Health (then D-Rev) CEO Krista Donaldson about all the new directions at the organisation, as well as the future of technology in the social design movement.
+We had a chance to catch up with Equalize Health’s then CEO Krista Donaldson about all the new directions at the organisation, as well as the future of technology in the social design movement.
 Have a listen.